APTRS/APTRS/README.md

 - Managing Vulnerabilities
 - Manage All Projects in one place
 - Create a Vulnerability Database and avoid writing the same description and recommendations again
-- Easily Create PDF Reprot
+- Easily Create PDF Report
 - Dynamically add POC, Description and Recommendations
-- Manage Customers and Comapany
+- Manage Customers and Company Information

 ## Screenshots